vasilpetrus/ClearSolutionsTestApplication/README.md

 Test task for Clear Solutions

 This project is a simple User Management Restul API developed using Spring Boot.
 It provides functionalities for creating, updating, and searching for users.
-The API does not use a database, and instead operates with a transient storage solution.

 Features: